p4wnsolo/p4wnsolo-pawnparse/README.md

 - Give the corresponding script a Name / Phone number

-- The script gets and scrapes a website
+- The script fetches and scrapes a website

-- The info is displayed
+- The results are displayed

 ## Install: